I am constantly reminded of how curious grandchildren can be when they are not asking you what it was like to live with dinosaurs!

-The eldest, about 12, thought it interesting that I was a writer, and having just met a ‘real’ author who came to visit them at school, asked me a few questions, some of which sounded like she had asked my ‘real’ counterpart.
+The second eldest who is a rather clever 13-year-old considers it interesting that I’m a writer, and having just met a ‘real’ author who came to visit them at school, asked me a few questions, some of which sounded like those that had been asked of my ‘real’ counterpart.

-The first, how old I was when it I first wrote a story, and what was that story about.
+Like, “how old were you when you first wrote a story, and what was that story about?”

 That required a little thought, and there were several triggers that gave me a date, where I lived at the time, the fact I used my mother’s old portable typewriter, and the fact I had not been long out of school.
 I was, in fact, about 17.
 It was 45 years ago; I’ll let you do the math!